top of page

 Russell Group Enrolments Grow

 Figures from UCAS show that the Russell Group took a hefty 27% of all UK undergraduate university applicants in 2024, up a point from 2023, with the University of Birmingham (up 22%), Durham University (up 20%), and University College London (up 20%) increasing acceptances most.
 International students accounted for some of the growth, as a record 51% took places at Russell Group schools, up from 41% in 2015 and 32% in 2006, although these enrolments slipped at Bristol, Exeter, Queen Mary, King’s, Leeds, Oxford, Southampton, York and others, and fell significantly at Newcastle(down 26%), Sheffield (23%), and Liverpool (15%).
 At 69,905, the total number of international undergraduate students applying through UCAS fell to its lowest level since 2016, with Oxford Brookes, the University of Bradford, and the University of Aberdeen accepting their lowest numbers among the cohort since 2006.
-Wrexham University (up 27%) and University of Portsmouth (up 23%) were big winners, showing the greatest growth in the undergraduate sector overall.
+Wrexham University (up 27%) and Portsmouth (up 23%) were big winners, showing the greatest growth in the undergraduate sector overall.

 White Brick Wall